Hyuna: 2016–present: Continued soloist success, label changes and upcoming projects

 On August 2, 2018, photos of Hyuna with Pentagon's E'Dawn were released.
 Cube Entertainment denied rumors that they were dating, however, she and E'Dawn held an interview with Yeonhap News later that day, admitting to their relationship which began in May 2016, after they had got to know each other through their project group Triple H promotions.
 The company responded to Hyuna's confirmation of the dating rumors by cancelling all previously planned performances for Triple H, on-air appearances and fan events including a fan meet-up that was scheduled on the next day.
 Fans were divided in reactions to the event, with some calling for E'Dawn to be removed from Pentagon, and others focusing on how the company mistreated her and E'Dawn after releasing the scandal, rather than on their relationship.
 On September 13, Cube Entertainment announced that they would be terminating their contracts, citing that they could not "maintain trust" with them.
 However, the company announced that they would still remain in discussion with both of them until further notice.
 Cube Entertainment cited "loss of trust" as a reason saying "After much deliberation, we've concluded that the trust between the company and the artists had been damaged to a degree that it cannot be restored, leading us to believe expulsion is necessary," in its official statement.
 On October 15, Cube Entertainment officially confirmed Hyuna's departure.

 On January 27, 2019, she signed with P Nation, a new agency founded by Psy since he left YG Entertainment in May 2018.
 On November 5, 2019, she released a single titled Flower Shower, her first release under P Nation.
 In January 2021, P Nation announced Hyuna's first comeback since "Flower Shower", with the release of her seventh EP I'm Not Cool and its title track of the same name, which was released on January 28.
 On September 9, 2021, Hyuna and Dawn collaborated to release their duet EP 1+1=1.

 On June 7, 2022, it was announced that Hyuna would be attending the J-Rim Super Nova Festival with Dawn, taking place on July 2–3, 2022.
 On July 20, 2022, Hyuna released her eighth EP Nabillera and its title track of the same name.
 On August 29, 2022, P Nation announced that Hyuna would be leaving the company after deciding not to renew her contract.

 On November 6, 2023, it was reported that Hyuna had signed an exclusive contract with At Area.

-On April 2024, it was announced that Hyuna would make a comeback on May 2 with her ninth EP Attitude with the title track Q&A.
+In April 2024, it was announced that Hyuna would make a comeback on May 2 with her ninth EP Attitude with the title track Q&A.

 On April 16, 2025, it was announced that Hyuna would make a comeback on April 30 with a new single titled Mrs. Nail.